 The evolution of my cuisine passes through seasons and memories: an itinerary that has begun with a personal and meticulous interpretation of the catering service.
 Today it is translated in the uniqueness of the dishes I recommend.

-Thanks to this solution, we offer our guests an all around, open and engaging experience.
 The Oratory of the Crucifix was built in the late 1500s on Via Giulia, in Tortona.
 At the end of the II World War, the Oratory was desecrated and the magnificent crucifix dominating the main altar was moved to the entrance of the Sanctuary of the Madonna della Guardia.

 The architecture refers to a conventional classical style of that age: a single aisle and choir internally curved and externally straight.
 The barrel vault leans against the relief frames that characterize the trabeation and run on the whole perimeter, motivated by circular backgrounds of different amplitude.